IBM Spectrum Scale vs Red Hat Ceph Storage comparison

 Pros

-"GPFS monitoring is the best feature.""The most valuable feature is the ability to share files across different platforms.""It is a scalable solution.""The profile share is a valuable feature.""Its great servicing high availability.
-That is what it is used for.""Technical support has been very helpful.
-They provide us with pretty good solutions that we can implement moving forward.""We are using it for monitoring all of our storage.""It makes our file system sharing a lot easier, even across different continents.
+"Allows us to share files across multiple environments.""The most valuable feature is the ability to share files across different platforms.""GPFS monitoring is the best feature.""The high performance of the solution is its most valuable aspect.
+If you compare it to other storage solutions, it's much better.""Technical support has been very helpful.
+They provide us with pretty good solutions that we can implement moving forward.""We can have multiple systems within the same file system.""It is a scalable solution.""It makes our file system sharing a lot easier, even across different continents.
 We have had file systems shared across different continents with no performance degradation."

 More IBM Spectrum Scale Pros →